 Carmel is easily one of the best places for dog lovers!
 Indeed, this charming small town loves its animals!
 Just steps from the center of town is a mile-long stretch of beach where dogs that respond to voice commands are welcome to be off leash.
 Carmel’s many historical sites all allow dogs in some capacity, while the picturesque downtown area is lined with pet-friendly restaurants and businesses, including some that are just for dogs!

 There’s no doubt that Cody, Wyoming — the “Gateway to Yellowstone” — is one of the best small towns for dog lovers.
 Downtown Cody has several pet-friendly restaurants, while visitors and local history buffs are welcome to take their dog on the trolley that follows a 22-mile route around the town.
-Nearby Yellowstone National Park may not be very pet-friendly, but there are plenty of local parks and trails that are.
+Nearby Yellowstone National Park may not be very pet-friendly (leashed dogs are allowed in public areas only), but there are plenty of local parks and trails that are.